Pentax K-S1 vs Sony A7C

 It is notable that the A7C offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the K-S1 does not provide wifi capability.

 The A7C is a recent model that features in the current product line-up of Sony.
-In contrast, the K-S1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-S1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-S1 was succeeded by the Pentax K-S2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+Further information on the features and operation of the K-S1 and A7C can be found, respectively, in the Pentax K-S1 Manual (free pdf) or the online Sony A7C Manual.

 So how do things add up?
 Is there a clear favorite between the Pentax K-S1 and the Sony A7C?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.